Born: May 13, 1857, at 8 Model Buildings, Bagnigge Wells Rd, Clerkenwell, London, England.

 John Shill's death certificate claims his address was 630 St. Antoine, the same as his wife, but his death took place at the Protestant Hospital for the Insane, Verdun.
 The primary cause of death is given as "chronic nephritis" (inflammation of the kidneys?) and the immediate causes: uraemia ("a toxic condition resulting from the presence of urinary constituents in the blood" - The Free Dictionary) and gangrene".

 The grandchildren of John Shill have heard tell that he had an illegitimate child that he brought home for his wife to take care of.
 It would seem likely that this child is the Sidney Shill, (nephew), who shows up with the family on the 1901 Census in Bredfield, Woodbridge, East Suffolk.
 To this time, there is no documented proof that Sidney Shill is that child.
+There is some evidence that Jack Shill Voss is the illegitimate child and may be the same person as Sidney.
+Jack Shill Voss was the son of Mary Ann Voss who was a fellow worker at the Melton Lunatic Asylum which has since been converted to housing.

 The following comments in red are taken from the "Oral History of Ellen (Nell) M.A.
 Shill Waddell".